'This Is Not Like Casey At All': Cassandra Johnston’s Loved Ones Holding On To Hope After Her Disappearance

 The family is worried due to Johnston’s bipolar disorder; her mother says Cassandra didn’t take her medication with her.

 Lower Southampton Police say officers found Johnston’s phone near her last known location.
-However, she nor her car were found.READ MORE: 2 People Killed In Quadruple Shooting In Claymont, Delaware
+However, she nor her car were found.READ MORE: Man Shot Outside Of Northeast Philadelphia Chickie's And Pete's Restaurant, Police Say

 Johnston’s family talked about how she was excited for work and summer plans.
 The Temple University student would never disappear without contacting anyone, according to boyfriend Matt Bastik.